efrecon/docker-mosquitto/README.md

 # mosquitto

-This image behaves almost exacly as the official Eclipse mosquitto server image, while providing easy configuration of most parameters through environment variables.
+These images behaves almost exacly as the official Eclipse mosquitto server images, while providing easy configuration of most parameters through environment variables.

 For all known options present in the default configuration file, it is possible to set their value through creating an environment variable starting with